selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ---
-title: Some guidelines for a good life 🌱
+title: Guidelines for a good life 🌱
 tags: phil skills top
 ---